Easy-Agile/easy-agile-giphy-search/README.md

 ## Submitting your work

-When you have finished, please create a git running the command below (substituting your name) and attach it to your Jira Service Desk job application issue.
+When you have finished, please ensure you have committed your work and then create a git backup by running the command below (substituting your name) and attach it to your Jira Service Desk job application issue.

 ```
 git bundle create your-name.git --all